MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 ### [Connect a classic account with the API](#tab/connectapi)

 1. Invoke Create or Update Account ARM API for your account.
-In the request body, set the *storageServices* property with the new storage account you’ve created, and set the *accountId* property with the account ID of the AVI Classic account.
+In the request body, set the *storageServices* properties (`resourceId` and `userAssignedIdentity`) with the new storage account you’ve created, and set the *accountId* property with the account ID of the AVI Classic account.

     ```REST API
     PUT https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.VideoIndexer/accounts/{accountName}?api-version=2024-01-01